Dataset Distillation-based Hybrid Federated Learning on Non-IID Data: Experimental Evaluation

 Second, under IID condition where each client holds data from all 10 classes, as shown in Figs.~\ref{subfig:topology333}, \ref{subfig:topology666} and \ref{subfig:topology999}, the number of clients in each heterogeneous cluster is imbalanced.
-After cluster heads collect the distilled data, each of them holds data that clearly include all 10 classes, meaning the label distributions across cluster heads are identical.
-However, due to the different number of clients in each cluster, the amount of data held by each cluster head differs, which leads to quantity skew (each cluster head contains a different number of samples).
+After cluster heads collect the distilled data, each of them clearly holds all 10 classes of data, meaning that the label distributions across cluster heads are identical.
+However, due to the different number of clients in each cluster, the amount of data held by each cluster head differs, which leads to quantity skew.
 As discussed in previous work \cite{li2022federated}, such an imbalance has a minor effect on performance when weighted averaging is used during aggregation.

-To further assess its influence in our framework, we designed an ablation experiment in which the distilled data transmission step was replaced by direct transmission of the original local data to the cluster head.
+To further assess its influence in our framework and to isolate the impact of dataset distillation, we conduct an ablation experiment where the distilled data transmission step was replaced by direct transmission of the original local data to the cluster head.
 This variant, denoted by HFLDD w/o DD, removes the influence of dataset distillation.
 As shown in Fig. \ref{fig:clusterinfluence}, HFLDD w/o DD achieves a performance comparable to or even better than the baseline methods in all three datasets, demonstrating that the impact of the cluster size imbalance caused by clustering is indeed minor.

-The above analysis and experimental evidence indicate that the observed performance gap between HFLDD and other baseline methods under IID condition is mainly caused by the information loss introduced by dataset distillation, rather than the clustering mechanism.
+The above analysis and experimental evidence indicate that the observed performance gap between HFLDD and other baseline methods under the IID condition is primarily attributable to the information loss from dataset distillation, rather than the clustering mechanism.